Lenkaa3792/Quiz-board-/README.md

 As a user of the application,you will be able to :

-1. See questionbs and answers
+1. See questions and answers
 1. Choose an answer and view end results

  ###  Requirements